The-Walking-Qubits/Project-Monte-Carlo/README.md

 ### Issues Faced

-- **Parameter Finding**: Small changes in theta or lambda caused large differences in results.
+- **Parameter Finding**: Small changes in theta or lambda caused large differences in results and variance from expected outcomes.
 - **Circuit Visualization**: As `n` increases, circuit complexity grows.
 This made debugging difficult via the Qiskit Circuit Drawer.
 - **Distribution Accuracy**: Some runs showed noise or distortions, requiring fine-tuned parameters and high shot counts.